mrclgl/gta-v-driver/README.md

 - X360ce
 - GTA V

-- A good graphics card (it needs to run GTA V and a tensorflow model)
+- A good graphics card (it needs to run GTA V and a tensorflow model at the same time)

 ### Versions used